yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC64x.rst

 ..
 Image:: /images/RPMsgstack-linux.png

 The RPMsg char driver exposes RPMsg endpoints to user-space processes.
-Multiple user-sapce applications can use one RPMsg device uniquely by requesting different interactions with the remore service.
-The RPMsg char driver supports the creation of multiple endpoints for each probed RPMsg char device, enbaling the use of the same device for different instances.
+Multiple user-space applications can use one RPMsg device uniquely by requesting different interactions with the remote service.
+The RPMsg char driver supports the creation of multiple endpoints for each probed RPMsg char device, enabling the use of the same device for different instances.

 Each created endpoint device shows up as a single character device in /dev.